ferd/slider/README.md

 - I picked "thousandths of screen height" for font-size so it scales with window size and it works but it's completely unintuitive
 - font sizes turn out to look different across platforms and need fixing
 - wouldn't be surprised if there were memory leaks in there
+- the preview mode shows the current slide (in case you don't have a monitor display and can't mirror screens to show notes) but not future/previous slides
 - the code is messy

 Things I have not started figuring out (and may never do)